snd/hinoki/README.md

 });
 ```

-the factory for `a` wasn't called since we provided an instance for `a`.
+the factory for `a` wasn't called since we already provided an instance for `a`.

 we only asked for `a` and `b`. it was not necessary to get the instance for `c`: